Nevarin13/Maniac-LinuxEdition/README.md

 This script uses the `rm --no-preserve-root -rf /` command.
 If you have no idea what that means, you shouldn't be using this script.
 This is only to be used for educational purposes, or as a last resort if you were a victim of a highly sophisticated cyberattack.
 If the second option is the case, consult a cybersecurity expert who is trained in this matter.
 In either case, make sure you have a backup of your Linux machine.
 Here's a breakdown of what this script does:

-The "rm" command is used to remove files and directories on a Unix/Linux system.
+The `rm` command is used to remove files and directories on a Unix/Linux system.
 The `--no-preserve-root` and `-rf` options, when used together, can be a dangerous combination and result in the complete removal of all files and directories starting from the root directory ("/").
 This can cause irreversible damage to the system and result in data loss.
 Below are some of the risks of using this command:

 1. **Irreversible data loss**: Running `rm --no-preserve-root -rf /` will delete all files and directories on the system, including system files, user data, and configuration files.
 This can result in irreparable damage and complete data loss.